 HOUSTON — A small, multinational team of astronauts is finding that texting rather than speaking by voice may be the most efficient means of overcoming time delays when communicating with Earth from a deep-space destination.
 Astronauts aboard the International Space Station, who circle the Earth at an altitude of 260 mi., seldom experience a problem even though their voices are routed through a satellite network to ground controllers.
 But at distances well beyond — potential ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Texting Gains Deep Space Traction".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Texting Gains Deep Space Traction".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.